ssl-hep/ServiceX/helm_charts/helm_charts,/helm_charts/docs/architecture.md

 ## Backend

 The ServiceX backend is distributed as a Helm chart for deployment to a Kubernetes cluster.
-The chart consists of the following components:
+The [chart](https://github.com/ssl-hep/ServiceX.git) consists of the following components:
 - ServiceX API Server (Flask app) - This is the main entry point to ServiceX, and can be exposed outside the cluster via an external ingress.
 It provides a REST API for creating transformation requests, posting and retrieving status updates, and retrieving the results.
-It also servers a frontend web application where users can authenticate and obtain ServiceX API tokens.
+It also servers a frontend web application where users can authenticate and obtain ServiceX API tokens. ([repository](https://github.com/ssl-hep/ServiceX_App.git))
 - PostgreSQL - A relational database which stores information about transformation requests, files, and users.
 - DID Finder - Service which looks up a datasets that should be processed, gets a list of paths and number of events for all the files in the dataset.
 This is done usig Rucio API.
 - Code Generator - A microservice which takes a query written in a specific query language (e.g. FuncADL) and generates C++ source code to perform this transformation on files of a given type (e.g. xAOD).
 As a result, each ServiceX deployment is specific to a (query language, file type) pair.